Frequently Asked Questions:

-This season, all customers qualify for 15% off after spending $500 for the rest of that season (we raised it from 10% in response to the uncertainty of the times - we need to get these plants to good homes!).
-We now have Reward Cards to help you (and us) keep track and get an alert once you hit the $500 mark.
+For all customers, once they spend $500, they qualify for 10% off all purchases for the rest of that calendar year.
+We have Reward Cards to help you (and us) keep track and get an alert once you hit the $500 mark.
+(The 10% Reward Card discount unfortunately cannot be combined with the 10% Military discount.)
 We also offer discounts to non profits - if you bring your 501(c) verification then we can offer you 15% off of your order regardless of total (and we often are able to donate a portion also).
 We donate to up to 100 different nonprofits and charitable ventures each season!

-The plant I purchased from you appears to be dead.
+The plant I purchased from you appears to be dying/dead.
 What is your return policy?

 What forms of payment do you accept?

 We accept all major credit/debit cards, offer tap & pay and Apple pay and accept cash.
 Other than the cash, we can offer hands-free payment to help keep things safe.